PIPOAUMPHOL/PIPOAUMPHOL/README.md

 # Hi, I'm Pipo 👋
 ## Software Developer Trainee
 ### About me
-I used to be sales manager in the financial industry.
+I was previously employed in the financial industry.
 But now I'm a Software Developer Trainee at TechUp Bootcamp.
 My next goal is a good full-stack dev and studied a second bachelor's degree in computer science.

 <ul>
   <li>I'm based in Bangkok, Thailand</li>